 Smith (b.1938, Houston, TX) lives and works in Portland, OR.
 Smith holds an MFA from the Hoffberger School of Painting, Maryland Institute College of Art and a BFA from Pacific Northwest College of Art.
 Smith studied at Il Bisonte and SACI in Florence in 1983.
-He has had recent solo exhibitions at the Hallie Ford Museum of Art, Salem, OR (2022); moniquemeloche, Chicago, IL (2022); Jordan Schnitzer Museum, Portland, OR (2022); and Disjecta Contemporary Art Center, Portland, OR (2019).
+Recent solo exhibitions include moniquemeloche, Chicago, IL (2025, 2022); the Hallie Ford Museum of Art, Salem, OR (2022); Jordan Schnitzer Museum, Portland, OR (2022); and Disjecta Contemporary Art Center, Portland, OR (2019).
 His work has been included in group exhibitions at the Venice Biennale, IT (2022); Galerie Myrtis (2019); UTA Art Space, Beverly Hills, CA; Portland Art Museum, Portland, OR (2017); and Upfor Gallery, Portland, OR (2020).
+Smith’s work is currently included in the group exhibition When Langston Hughes Came to Town at the Nevada Museum of Art, (2025-2026).

 Smith’s work is held in the permanent collections of the Portland Art Museum, Portland, OR; Delaware Museum of Art, Wilmington, DE; Reginald F. Lewis Museum, Baltimore, MD; Hallie Ford Museum of Art, Salem, OR; Philbrook Museum of Art, Tulsa, OK; Jordan Schnitzer Museum of Art at the University of Oregon, Eugene, OR; the Petrucci Family Foundation Collection of African American Art, Asbury, NJ and the Pierce and Hill Harper Arts Foundation, Detroit, MI.
 Smith is a 2024 John Simon Guggenheim Memorial Foundation Fellow of Fine Arts.
 Smith lives and works in Portland, OR.